oroinc/documentation/backend/security/global-view-entities.rst

 If the entity is marked as a Global view, data created in the global organization will be available in non-global organizations along with the data created in this organization.

+In the datagrids for such entities, a new column called ``Organization`` is added displaying the name of the current organization if the entity was created within it and the string ``System-wide`` if the entity was created in the global organization.

 You can only view a global view entity from a non-global organization.
 It cannot be edited, deleted, or shared.

 Configuring an Entity as a Global View